Gitanjali Rao (inventor)

-Gitanjali Rao (born November 19, 2005) is an American inventor, author, scientist, an engineer, and a science, technology, engineering, and mathematics (STEM) promoter and social activist.
-She won the Discovery Education 3M Young Scientist Challenge in 2017 and was recognized on Forbes 30 Under 30 for her innovations.
+Gitanjali Rao is an American inventor, author, social activist, and a STEM student and advocate.

+Rao won the Discovery Education 3M Young Scientist Challenge in 2017 and was recognized on Forbes 30 Under 30 for her innovations.
 Rao was named Time's top young innovator of 2020 for her innovations and "innovation workshops" she conducts across the globe and, on December 4, 2020, was featured on the cover of Time and named their first "Kid of the Year".

-On November 18, 2021, she was awarded as a Laureate of the Young Activists Summit at UN Geneva.

 Early life

+Rao was born in 2005 in Ohio to parents Bharathi and Ram Rao.
+She later moved to Lone Tree, Colorado and attended STEM School Highlands Ranch.

 Rao is of Indian descent.
-She enjoys Indian classical music.
+She enjoys Indian classical dancing and classical music.